 - Over time, as the adhesive wears away, you may experience some roll-under, but you can reapply Pixie Spray for a fresh hold.

-Using Pixie Spray can help you achieve clean and controlled stencil designs in your projects, if that's the outcome you want.
+Using Pixie Spray can help you achieve clean and controlled stencil designs in your projects.

-I hope you enjoyed all of these tips and that you'll think about the ways you might mix watercolor and stenciling together!
+I hope you enjoyed all of these tips on how to stencil with watercolor paint and that you’ll think about the ways you might mix watercolor and stenciling together!

 Thanks for stopping by!